microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/Update-MgBetaSecurityThreatIntelligence.md

 ```

 ### -PassiveDnsRecords
-Retrieve details about microsoft.graph.security.passiveDnsRecord objects.Note: List retrieval is not yet supported.
+Retrieve details about passiveDnsRecord objects.Note: List retrieval is not yet supported.
 To construct, see NOTES section for PASSIVEDNSRECORDS properties and create a hash table.

 ```yaml